Actifio/zfdr/README.md

 # ZFDR

-The purpose of this script is to help users run DR failovers when using Actifio GO and/or Google Cloud Backup and DR to create VMware VM backups and Google Cloud VMware Engine (also refered to as GCVE or VMware Engine) as a DR target for VMware VMs.
+The purpose of this script is to help users automate DR failovers when using Actifio GO and/or Google Cloud Backup and DR to create VMware VM backups and then using Google Cloud VMware Engine (also refered to as GCVE or VMware Engine) as a DR target for VMware VMs.

 ### Table of Contents
 **[Video walk through](#video-walk-through)**<br>